GeorgeM987/ILST/README.md

 # ILST
-a proof of concept based on a Adafruit Trinket M0 board to alter/ adjust the pressure on a fuel injected diesel common-rail engine.
+In Line Sensor Tuning - a proof of concept based on a Adafruit Trinket M0 board to alter/ adjust the pressure on a fuel injected diesel common-rail engine.